Otto Thieme Memorial Internship

 Otto Charles Thieme (1943-1996) taught courses in textile design and the history of textiles for the Related Art program in what is now the School of Human Ecology, from 1972 to 1979 at the University of Wisconsin-Madison.
 He went on to become the Curator of Costume, Textiles, and Tribal Arts at the Cincinnati Art Museum.
 Mr. Thieme was an important and influential member of the Costume Society of America.

-The application deadline has been extended to February 21, 2025.
-Notification of results will take place by March 7, 2025.
+The Application Deadline has been extended to February 21, 2025.

 Contact Committee Chair Jeanine Head Miller for questions about this grant.